genome-spy/genome-spy/docs/grammar/data.md

     GenomeSpy uses
     [vega-loader](https://github.com/vega/vega/tree/master/packages/vega-loader)
     to parse tabular data and infer its data types.
-Vega-loader is sometimes very eager to interpret the text as a date.
+Vega-loader is sometimes overly eager to interpret the text as a date.
 In such cases, the field types need to be specified explicitly.
 On the other hand, explicit type specification also has a significant positive effect on parsing performance.